nelsonRoberts1968/horiseon/README.md

 5.Webpage heading attributes fall in sequential order\
 6.Does the webpage have a meaning title.\
 7.creating a public accessible page that shows refactored code\
-8.Provide access to both source code and public link to the site\
+8.Provide access to both source code and public link to the site

 ## Installation
-Clone an existing project from https://github.com/coding-boot-camp/urban-octo-telegram
+Clone an existing project from the link below\ https://github.com/coding-boot-camp/urban-octo-telegram